How Re-framing Criticism into Feedback Improves Results & Personal Growth

 You don’t want to ruin the relationship you have with this person (leading to MORE negative feedback).

 What happens if you wait and listen?
 Respect.
 You’ll gain their respect and appreciation and they’ll feel like they can approach you in the future.
-That way, if they feel you’re doing something wrong in the future they’ll be able to talk to you much sooner before it becomes an issue, resulting in less formal negative feedback.
+That way, if they feel you’re doing something wrong in the future they’ll be able to talk to you much sooner before it becomes an issue, which a more positive place to start for feedback.

 There’s so much power in listening.
 With great listening comes great understanding, and you’ll learn far more if you all understand each other.

-2. Developing a winning mindset and embracing the fact there is no failure, only feedback
+2. Develop a winning mindset to embrace the fact there is no failure, only feedback